Global Arc

 Slavic Languages and Lit

-"Moscow/Petersburg: Russia through Two Capitals."
-This interdisciplinary course explores Russian culture through Russia's two capitals: Moscow and St. Petersburg.
-We will traverse these cityscapes as historical, cultural, and mythological spaces - from the past to the present day - in literary works, historical accounts, art, and film.
-We will investigate the sites of key landmarks, including the Moscow metro, the Hermitage and Red Square, in order to excavate the layers of cultural history which underlie contemporary Russian identity.
+This interdisciplinary course explores Russian culture through Russia's capital: Moscow.
+We will travel through this cityscape as historical, cultural, and mythological space - from the past to the present day - in literature, history, art, and film.
+We will investigate the sites of key landmarks through the lens of urban studies, including the Moscow metro and Red Square, in order to excavate the layers of cultural history which underlie contemporary Russian identity.
+We will contrast and synthesize the cultural landscape, questioning how understanding the Russian city might reveal certain constants in Russian culture across time and space.

 Close icon